kbss-cvut/record-manager-ui/doc/security.md

 ## Current limitations

 - With internal authorization, the user’s Role Group and associated roles are stored in GraphDB.
-In contrast, with Keycloak authorization, roles are extracted directly from the JWT token for each request.
-As a result, Role Groups and roles are not visible in the Record Manager UI when using Keycloak, as they are managed exclusively within the Keycloak system.
+  In contrast, with Keycloak authorization, roles are extracted directly from the JWT token on each request.
+  As a result, Role Groups and roles are not visible in the Record Manager UI when using Keycloak, since they are managed exclusively within the Keycloak system.

-- The current implementation does not support having multiple role groups assigned to a single user in internal authorization.
-Each user can only be associated with one role group at a time.
+- The current implementation does not support assigning multiple role groups to a single user in internal authorization.
-  On the other hand, in keycloak authorization, users can be assigned multiple role groups.
-It is possible, because each time a user logs in, the roles are extracted from the JWT token, which are inherited from role groups, and Record Manager creates a blank role group with the extracted roles for the duration of the session.
+  Each user can be associated with only one role group at a time.
+In contrast, with Keycloak authorization, users can be assigned multiple role groups.
+  This is possible because, each time a user logs in, roles are extracted from the JWT token (which are inherited from the role groups), and the Record Manager creates a temporary role group with these extracted roles for the duration of the session.

-- Only users with higher or equal privileges can change the privileges of another user, as explained in the [User Hierarchy](#user-hierarchy) section.
-  This means that a user cannot elevate another user's privileges beyond their own.
+- Only users with equal or higher privileges can change the privileges of another user, as explained in the [Role-based Hierarchy of Users](#role-based-hierarchy-of-users) section.
+This ensures that a user cannot elevate another user’s privileges beyond their own.